ManasArjya/TruthGuard-AI-Web-App-V2-refinement-phase-/README.md

 ## Troubleshooting

-### Common Issues
+# Common Issues

 1. **Port conflicts**: Ensure ports 3000, 8000, and 8001 are available
 2. **Environment variables**: Double-check all required variables are set in `.env`
 3. **Database connection**: Verify Supabase credentials and database schema is applied
 4. **Dependencies**: Make sure all requirements are installed for each service

-### Getting Help
+# Getting Help

+- Contact me via github, linkedin or email.
-- Check the API documentation for endpoint details
+- Check the API documentation for endpoint details.
-- Review the browser console and server logs for error messages
+- Review the browser console and server logs (terminals) for error messages.
-- Ensure all services are running before testing functionality
+- Ensure all services are running before testing functionality.

 ## Architecture